INFO490/assignments/hw7/hw7.markdown

 - get\_posterior()
 - get\_estimate()

-Note that if you use Numpy functions correctly, each function should not take more than one or two lines to write.
+Note that if you use Numpy functions correctly, each function will not take more than one or two lines to write.
 I will give you hints on how to do this, but you don't have to follow my recommendations as long as your functions do what they are supposed to do, i.e. take the specified parameters and return the correct Numpy arrays.
 But remember that all functions must return Numpy arrays, so if you use *for* loops you code will be very inefficient.

 #### main